nic-dgl104-winter-2024/rrj-YogeshManni/CONTRIBUTING.md

 ## About the project

-[Open-Tacos](https://github.com/OpenBeta/open-tacos/tree/develop) is one of the main works done by the [Open Beta](https://github.com/OpenBeta) organization, where a lot of contributors came together to make a platform for rock climbing enthusiasts.
-It is an open source project and is in its late development stage; some versions of this project have already been published, and the live website can be found at [here](https://openbeta.io/) .
+[Open-Tacos](https://github.com/OpenBeta/open-tacos/tree/develop) is one of the main works done by the [Open Beta](https://github.com/OpenBeta) organization, where many contributors came together to make a platform for rock climbing enthusiasts.
+It is an open source project and is in its late development stage; some versions of this project have already been published, and the live website can be found [here](https://openbeta.io/) .
 The main tech stack of the project is GraphQL, Typescript, React, MongoDB, and Node.js.
 I am pretty familiar with all the tech used here, and the repository has tens of issues open, which will be good to explore and resolve.
 The repository can be found [here](https://github.com/OpenBeta/open-tacos).

 ---

-## Fork of the project
+## Fork of the Project

 I forked the development branch of the project, and it can be found [here](https://github.com/YogeshManni/open-tacos).